 When frozen pipes are at their worst, they can cause plumbing catastrophes and significant property damage.
-You should be able to recognize any signs of frozen pipes so that you can take the necessary precautions.
+You should be able to recognize any signs of frozen pipes to take the necessary precautions.
 Here’s how to tell if pipes are frozen.

 Top Signs Your Pipes May Be Frozen

-If you’ve never experienced frozen pipes before, there are usually tell-tale signs that your plumbing is having issues.
+If you’ve never experienced frozen pipes, there are usually tell-tale signs that your plumbing is having issues.
 Here are a few signs you might have frozen pipes.

 - Faucets are not working properly (or no water is coming out).